-Jahres Harvey Richardson, Senior.
-Died of Dropsy and Heart Drouble This Morning After an Illness of Over Six Months.
+James Harvey Richardson, Senior, Died of Dropsy and Heart Trouble This Morning After an Illness of Over Six Months.

 Eternal rest came shortly after four o'clock this morning to the tired frame of James H. Richardson, one of the foremost citizens of this community.
 At all times since February last he has been considered a very sick man, and for the last month, at least, his death was anticipated at any time.
-Yesterday it was known that the end was immediately at hand, and the family were gathered about the bedside all afternoon and night.
+Vesterday it was known that the end was immediately at hand, and the family were gathered about the bedside all afternoon and night.
 This morning, just as the gray dawn was breaking in the east, his spirit took its flight and the vigil was over.
 Until this year he was as strong, rugged, and virile a figure as the heart could wish.
 He was a large-framed, stalwart person and seemed the embodiment of good health and spirits.
 But with advanced years came the break-down, and the heart ceased to perform its full functions.
 Then came dropsy and gradual dissolution.
-Through it all he had been a patient sufferer, and even with the seal of death on his brow, his innate urbanity and cheerfulness did not abandon him.
+Through it all he had been a patient sufferer, and even with the scal of death on his brow, his innate urbanity and cheerfulness did not abandon him.

 James H. Richardson was born at New Albany, Indiana, March 25, 1834, and was therefore in his sixty-seventh year.
 His parents came to Illinois when he was an infant, settling first at Bowling Green.
 They came to Adams county about 1840, and the father of the deceased was associated with the late Clement Nance in the conduct of a general store in Columbus, which in those days was the rival of Quincy for the location of the county seat.
 After receiving an education in the public schools of that day, young Richardson began the study of law, entering first the office of the well known firm of Edmunds & Warren.
-When he was admitted to the bar he located bly, and in all the deliberations Senator Richardson took an active and honorable part.
-When Grover Cleveland was first elected president, he named Mr. Richardson as postmaster for Quincy.
-It was during his term that Quincy was made an all night office.
-Prior to that time all mails closed at nine o'clock.
-He furnished a business like and popular administration of postal affairs and retired from the office with credit when the new president came in.
-After that he and his sons organized the Richardson Lubricating Company, and with this his connection continued until death.
-For much of the time he was on the road for the firm, and he was recognized as one of the most successful business representatives in his line in the country.
-The deccased inbibed his democracy in the days of Andrew Jackson, and stood at Marysville, Missouri.
+When he was admitted to the bar he located at Marysville, Missouri.
 This was in 1857.
-In a very short time he removed to Enreka, Illinois, and in 1862 came to Quincy, and this city has been his home from that day to this.
+In a very short time he removed to Eureka, Illinois, and in 1862 came to Quincy, and this city has been his home from that day to this.

-JAMES H. RICHARDSON Twig,
+JAMES H. RICHARDSON Twig.